foundata/guidelines/oci-container-image-guide.md

 - Digests of verified evidence.

 Identities MUST come from embedded ContainerWright data and observations by the authorized release environment, not caller-supplied values.

+Release-environment mode MUST be `local` or `ci`. `local` identifies a release run on a maintainer-controlled workstation.

 An illustrative predicate has this shape: